Hakalau Forest Refuge Management Endowment:

 How can an individual donor contribute to the Hakalau Forest Refuge Management Endowment?

-Charitable contributions can be made at any time and in any dollar amount via check or on-line via HCF’s secure website (www.hawaiicommunityfoundation.org).
-Donors may also contribute real estate and publicly held stock.
+Donors may also contribute real estate and publicly held stock or bonds.
+Alternatively, you can make a qualified charitable distribution from your IRA.
 In addition, donors may name the “Hakalau Forest Refuge Management Endowment” as a beneficiary in their will or trust.
 The donor may choose to be anonymous.
-Contact HCF regarding details.
+Contact the Hawaii Community Foundation regarding details – Malu Debus, 808-345-6482.

 How will a donor benefit by contributing to the Hakalau Forest Refuge Management Endowment?

-The donor knows that his/her contribution is a permanent endowment that will directly benefit the conservation of native species and their habitat at Hakalau Forest National Wildlife Refuge.
 Through HCF’s prudent stewardship, the intent of the donor will be honored forever.
 In addition, the donor will receive an immediate tax benefit for donations made to the fund because HCF is a tax-exempt public charity under section 501(c)(3) of the U.S. Internal Revenue Code.
 We recommend that you consult with your personal CPA or advisor for additional details on tax benefits.

 What are the fees for an endowed designated fund at HCF?